-Watkins: Mental health authority works to add value and make difference
+Watkins: Mental health authority works to add value

 The Detroit Wayne Mental Health Authority and its community partners, we have accomplished a great deal to improve the lives of some of our most vulnerable citizens: persons with serious mental Illness, children with emotional disabilities, persons with substance use disorders and individuals with developmental disabilities.